This brochure provides more information and resources on NAMI FaithNet.

 Their purpose is to educate and resource parishes on the spiritual and supportive needs of persons with serious mental illnesses such as bi-polar disease, major depressive illnesses, schizophrenia, and personality disorders.

-Congregational Mental Health Ministry Resources
+The Congregation Resource Guide Mental Health Resources

 Council on Mental Illness of the National Catholic Partnership on Disability (NCPD)